 Here is a refresher on what our master bedroom looked like a few months ago…

-Let’s be honest, the before pictures are not exactly the reality we lived in.
-I definitely cleaned the bedroom and hid the clutter before taking these shots!
 All of the furniture was from our first family home 10 years ago and we were ready for a change.
 My goal was to create a relaxing retreat for Chris and me to enjoy at the end of a long day.

 We moved into our home a year ago and had not touched the walls in the master bedroom.
-The paint was a pale blue chosen by the previous owners and we hadn’t even removed some of the nails in the walls from when they lived in the property!
+The paint was a pale blue chosen by the previous owners and we hadn’t even removed some of the nails in the walls from when they lived at the property!

 My original design plans included clean white walls, but Chris rebelled and said we needed some color on the walls.
 He asked for color so that is exactly what I gave him!
-I chose Outerspace SW 6251 by Sherwin Williams in a satin finish and it completely transformed the look of the space!

 I chose Emerald Interior paint because it is a paint and primer in one.
 This allows for better coverage and fewer coats, plus the paint is low VOC which is better for the environment and has less of an odor.

-Our bedroom has tons of closet space which means tons of closet doors.
-I decided to paint the trim and doors the same color as the walls to camouflage bifold doors.
 The trim and doors were also painted with Outerspace SW 6251 in a semi-gloss finish.
 It took me 3 coats of paint and some touch-ups to completely cover the bi-fold doors.
-I don’t even want to think about how many coats it would take if I did not use a paint and primer option!

 Master Bedroom Furniture